RustCrypto/RSA/README.md

 See the [open security issues] on our issue tracker for other known problems.

-Notably the implementation of [modular exponentiation is not constant time], but timing variability is masked using random blinding, a commonly used technique.
+Notably the implementation of [modular exponentiation is not constant time], but timing variability is masked using [random blinding], a commonly used technique.

 ## Minimum Supported Rust Version (MSRV)